Guess the cheese flavour by the size of its holes: A cosmological test using the abundance of Popcorn voids: Cosmological test using Void abundances

 As can be seen, in this case of biased tracer samples, the model that best fits the simulation data is the SvdW.
+By definition, the Vdn model always predicts a lower amplitude at small scales than SvdW (and consequently lower than simulation data) due to the volume fraction conservation constraint, regardless of the tracer bias used.
 This differs from the results on abundances in the matter field presented in Section~\ref{sec:algorithm} and may be related with an effect of tracer bias on the volume conservation constraint assumed in the Vdn model.
+In addition, the reduction in the number of tracers may be affecting void sizes in a similar manner to the shot noise effect illustrated in Figure \ref{fig:testshot}, however, this effect may be compounded with the tracer bias.
 In the \citet{2013Jennings} work, the authors also compare the abundances predicted by the Vdn model with void objects obtained from a different void finder than the one used here.
-However, they also find discrepancies between the model and the data.
+Despite this, they also find discrepancies between the model and the data.
 As these authors explain, this problem may be related to the fact that the voids identified in the halo samples are not simply related to the void samples identified in matter, a fact that is common to all void finders.
 A one-to-one relationship between halo voids and matter voids is not feasible, the time evolution of halo voids depends on the definition of the halo sample (the mass cut for instance).
 Based on halo mass and assembly history, a void defined in a given halo tracer field at a given redshift does not uniquely correlate with a precursor void at an earlier time.
-In this work, we simply apply the abundance models (Vdn and SvdW) by transforming the nonlinear void density contrast threshold (used in the Popcorn identification) in the halo field to an equivalent value in the matter field through a free bias parameter, used to fit the data.
+In this work, we simply apply the abundance models (Vdn and SvdW) by transforming the nonlinear void density contrast threshold (used in the popcorn identification) in the halo field to an equivalent value in the matter field through a free bias parameter, used to fit the data.
+It is important to note that this bias parameter is also encoding by definition possible deviations in the spherical expansion model, as was described in section \ref{subsect:prop}.
 Our goal is to find a suitable model for the inference of cosmological parameters from the abundance of popcorn voids.
 Although it would be very important to have an adapted model for voids identified in biased tracer samples, we define this issue as outside the scope of this work.